 - Sometimes you will find numeric values instead of dates.
 To solve this don’t forget to change the cell format to “Date”.
 Press Ctrl+1 to open the “Format Cells” window.
 From the window choose “Date” and click OK to change cell format to date format.

-In this article, I have tried to cover all the examples to use the EDATE function in excel.
+In this article, I have tried to cover all the examples of using the EDATE function in Excel.
 Take a tour of the practice workbook and download the file to practice by yourself.
 I hope you find it helpful.
 Please inform us in the comment section about your experience.
 We, the ExcelDemy team, are always responsive to your queries.
 Stay tuned and keep learning.